Altius/DHS_Annotations/README.md

 **Multiple mapped elements will be seperated by a semicolon**

-### Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie
-### Rename Annotation to SINE, LINE, LTR, Simple_repeat, DNA, or Other (includes anything not already named)
+### Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie.Rename Annotation to SINE, LINE, LTR, Simple_repeat, DNA, or Other (includes anything not already named)

 > Need:
 > repeats_mapped_with_overlapPlusExtra.bed